SpoilerRules/KotlinizedMCP/README.md

 The name “Evanescent” means something that fades away quickly.
 We chose this name because this client is only a starting point for your own project, and you can customize it as you wish.

+## Community

+Join the discussion, connect with fellow developers, and ask for help or support at our [Discord server](https://discord.gg/nG9UzMGa7k).

 ## Contributions

 Contributions are greatly appreciated and mainly accepted in Kotlin/JVM.
 Feel free to contribute to the project and help make it even better!